The ACL, or anterior cruciate ligament, is the main ligament that controls the movement of your shinbone (tibia) in relation to the thighbone (femur).

 When the ACL tears and that restraint disappears, your knee can become unstable and may buckle or give way.

-Whether you are an athlete, or just enjoy exercising, here are some tips to help
+Whether you are an athlete, or just enjoy exercising, here are some tips from the UPMC Sports Medicine ACL Program to help prevent ACL injuries.

 ACL Injury Prevention Tips